-eSubsea perform advanced piping design, pipe stress analysis and code check analysis using the world recognised pipe system analysis and design software TRIFLEX by PipingSolutions Inc (similar to Caesar II).
-The pipe stress analysis can be used for all types of piping systems such as subsea manifold piping system, flow line spools and jumpers, pig launchers and receivers etc.
+eSubsea perform advanced topside or subsea piping design, pipe stress analysis and code check analysis using the world recognised pipe system analysis and design software TRIFLEX by PipingSolutions Inc (similar to Caesar II).
+The steel pipe stress analysis and engineering can be used for all types of piping systems such as subsea manifold piping system, flow line spools and jumpers, pig launchers and receivers etc.

-The pipe stress analysis software consider the effect of:
+The subsea pipe stress analysis software consider the effect of:

 - Pressure and temperature